 define( 'DB_COLLATE', '' );

-While in this file, adding extra settings will make your WordPress easier to manage, such as direct file saving instead of using FTP and increased memory size limits.
+While in this file, adding extra settings will make your WordPress easier to manage.
+These include direct file saving instead of using FTP and increased memory size limits.

 /** ## Save files direct method ## */